dark-king-07/Roundworm-Vitality/README.md

-# Roundworm Vitality
+# Deep-Learning Roundworms Vitality
- A MATLAB project to determine the vitality of roundworms
+In this project, i have classified roundworms as alive or dead using a pre-trained convolutional Neural Network on MatLab